-Eager to go exploring, I climbed over the barbed wire fence at the end of the trail.
+Eager to go exploring, I climbed over the barbed wire fence at the end of the trail (since our visit, a stile has been added to the fence to make it easier to continue on the trail).
 I just had to see what was on the other side.
 This island is beautiful!

 Our break in the rain did not last long.
 By the time I rejoined Tim, Tyler, and Kara, they had just finished up another epic drone flight.
 More misty clouds were creeping in and the next swarm of hikers were climbing up the hillside.
 Our timing could not have been better!

 Tyler’s Drone Photo and Video of the Old Man of Storr